 Is Your Dog or Cat Scratching?
-It Could be Due to an Allergy to Fleas
+It Could Be a Pet Flea Allergy

 By Patricia Thomblison, DVM, MS

 Allergic pets often have dermatologic problems with itchy reddened skin.
 Allergies can be due to a number of things such as the environment, food, and even fleas.
 Not all pets are allergic to fleas, but if they are they can be miserable, and no pet parent wants to see or hear the scratching and biting that can ensue.